D.K. Metcalf Player Prop Bets for NFL Week 11 | Seattle vs. Arizona 11/21/2021

 Season Stats

-- So far this season, 24.6% of the 260 passes thrown by his team have gone Metcalf's way.

-- Metcalf (nine red zone targets) has been the recipient of 36.0% of his team's 25 red zone pass attempts.
+- Metcalf has seen the ball thrown his way nine times in the red zone this season, 36.0% of his team's 25 red zone pass attempts.

-- The Seahawks, who rank 23rd in the NFL in points scored, have dropped back to pass 55.1% of the time while opting for the ground attack 44.9% of the time.
+- The Seahawks, who rank 23rd in the NFL in points scored, have attempted a pass 55.1% of the time while opting for the ground attack 44.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Metcalf's matchup with the Cardinals.